kayvangoli/Backgammon/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.

-The MIT License is a permissive free software license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
-However, it also comes with no warranty and no liability, so it's important to understand the implications before using the software.
+The Apache License 2.0 is a permissive free software license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
+However, it also comes with certain obligations and limitations, so it's important to understand the implications before using the software.

-You can find the full text of the license in the [License](./LICENSE) file.
+You can find the full text of the license in the [LICENSE](./LICENSE) file.